igdaniel-1/aerospaceProg-unit3/README.md

 ## Libraries and File Formats

 ## Installing Requirements.
-These files have various requirements, each of which are specified at the top of their respective file.
-These dependencies include astropy, matplotlib, spiceypy, astroquery, skyfield, and/or pandas.
+These files have various requirements, each of which are specified at the top of their respective file (either in comment or in the import section).
+These dependencies include astropy, matplotlib, spiceypy, astroquery, skyfield, pandas, and/or photutils.

 I created these files to be run in a virtual environment to get around the pip3 "externally-managed-environment" error.
 You can run set up the environment the same way I did by following these steps.